mongodb/genny/README.md

 If you run `./scripts/lamp -b make` it should set up everything for you.
 You just need to set the "Generation Path" to your `build` directory.

+## Lint Workload YAML Files and Generate Test Reports

+Please refer to `src/python/README.md` for more information on how to lint YAML files and generating test reports.

 ## Running Genny Self-Tests

 Genny has self-tests using Catch2.
 You can run them with the following command: